iobroker-community-adapters/ioBroker.nello/README.md

 ```

 You can use this function for every state within ioBroker Object tree to register the state in the ioBroker.cloud adapter and use it within Alexa.
+**IMPORTANT**: Go into adapter settings of ioBroker.javascript and check the box "Enable command setObject"!

 Now create a new script in the "common" folder using the function:
 ```